 My Simple, Productive Morning Routine

-Today I wanted to share my morning routine.
+Today I’m sharing my simplified morning routine.
 Not only does this set the tone for the day, but repeating this on a daily basis keeps my anxiety at bay and is an exercise in discipline, follow-through, and becoming my best self.
-My morning routine is extremely simple, as it’s important to me that I can replicate it regardless of where I am, how tired I am, or on days when I’m short on time.
+My morning routine is extremely quick, as it’s important to me that I can replicate it regardless of where I am, how tired I am, or on days when I’m short on time.
 The purpose of my morning routine is to make me feel grounded and set up for a successful day, not to feel like I have to jump through 15 hoops before my day even technically begins.
-Before I jump into my routine, I want to share a few tips for how you can build your own morning routine, as well as what helps you stay consistent.
+Before I share my routine, I dive into a few tips for how you can build your own morning routine, as well as advice for staying consistent.

 how to create a consistent morning routine